Looking after your pet’s mouth is a major part of their health care, ensuring they remain comfortable and pain-free.

 Stay Ahead of Dental Disease

 Prevention is better than cure!
 Our focus is to stay ahead of Dental Disease, ensuring your pet’s mouth remains clean, healthy and pain free.
-This can be achieved through:

 - Diet – We recommend feeding a prescription diet specifically designed for dental care such as Hills T/D and Royal Canin Dental.
 These diets are purpose made to prolong the health of your pets teeth with the use of both mechanic and chemical properties.